EAL0140 Environmental Performative Architecture and Planning 2025-26

 Teams

 The project proposals will be developed by students in teams.
-Each team will focus on one design goal (described in the previous section) to develop the sustainable design proposal.
-Team 1 will focus on the design goal Design for Accessibility, team 2 on Design for Well-being, team 3 on Design for Clean Energy, team 4 on Design for Climate and team 5 on Design for Ecosystems.
+Each team will focus on one design goal to develop the sustainable design proposal.
+Team 1 will focus on the design goal Design for Well-being, team 2 on Design for Accessibility, team 3 on Design for Clean Energy, team 4 on Design for Climate and team 5 on Design for Ecosystems.
 Thus, the student teams will be 5.
 We expect that each team is composed by 3 to 5 students.
 It is advisable that each team member participate in the development of the project idea and in the selection of the design proposal, then everyone specializes in one or more aspects, e.g., three-dimensional modeling in Rhino, a specific simulation, results analysis, architectural drafting in Rhino or in the BIM environment, so to work more efficiently.
 At the same time, all the students of each tam must have knowledge of all the design aspects taken into account for the sustainable design proposal.
 It is also advisable that, if some students have already skills in using the three-dimensional modeling and parametric software Rhinoceros and Grasshopper, they are not all part of the same team, instead they distribute among the teams.

 Building functions

 The project will consist of one building or a compact buildings cluster.
-In the case of one single building, it will be an articulated building constituted by different volumes.
-The function of the buildings to design are residential and offices, for a new mixed use area.
+In the case of one single building, it will be an articulated building constituted by different and connected/intersecting volumes.
+The function of the buildings to design are residential and offices together, for a new mixed use area.
 The two functions will be integrated in the final architectural design of all teams.
 Team 1, 2 and 5 will not need to select the functions of the buildings before the simulations and calculations.
 Teams 3 and 4 will select the functions of the building volumes before the simulations and calculations.
 This will be explained more in detail at the start of the course.

-Design Areas
+Design Area

 (Click on the image to enlarge)